Elisabeth Svantesson: Personal life

 Svantesson is married, has three sons, and lives in Örebro, Örebro County.

 Earlier in her life she was a member of the Livets Ord, the largest parish within the Swedish Word of Faith Movement and as her father was a pastor, she also attended Odenslundskyrkan, a local church of Equmeniakyrkan, whereas he served at the time she lived in Östersund.
-She has also been a member of the anti-abortion movement ‘Yes to Life’.
-When appointed, Prime Minister Fredrik Reinfeldt stressed that her previous religious choices had nothing to do with her new job.
+She has also been a member of the anti-abortion movement Ja till livet.
+When she became Minister for Employment, Prime Minister Fredrik Reinfeldt stressed that her previous religious choices had nothing to do with her new job.